mbethke/la_us/README.md

 This keymap is basically the same as the one for Windows with a few differences:

 * It's meant primarily for writing Lao, not putting the odd Lao character within English text, so Lao is in the main group (i.e. without using the Alt key)
 * Combining code points have been left out (e.g. you can't have "am" (ອໍາ) on a single key because a single key can only produce a single code point in XKB;
   you have to type it as O-A instead.
 Those few keys are marked TODO and I haven't decided what else to use them for yet.
+* As Lao numerals seem to be used less frequently than the Arabic ones, the latter are the same as on a US keyboard.
+With the shift key you get the usual punctuation marks while Lao numerals can be reached with the alt key.
+  Alt+shift has a few Lao tone marks.

 ## How?